 “TrackAbout is intuitive and easy to use, so our team required minimal training.
 By looking at the TrackAbout dashboard, I could see if any of them made a mistake and resolve them without having to call each technician.”
 She added, “TrackAbout took the time to understand our business which made for a smooth implementation.”

 Rozzi says it’s difficult to quantify the results in terms of dollar savings or percentage of improved efficiency.
 “We’ve eliminated the time-consuming and inefficient hunt for equipment.
 We know where it is and who is accountable for every piece at any moment,” she said.

-In fact, Rozzi said that shortly after implementing TrackAbout, she received a call from a FedEx employee who was trying to resolve a delivery problem where the shipping label had come off the box.
+In fact, Rozzi said that shortly after implementing TrackAbout equipment maintenance tracking software, she received a call from a FedEx employee who was trying to resolve a delivery problem where the shipping label had come off the box.
 The employee opened it and found the GPRS name.
 He called Rozzi who asked the employee for the number on the barcode label.
 She looked up the number in TrackAbout and determined where the equipment was to be shipped and avoided a costly delay at the job site.

 TrackAbout is also making it easier for GPRS to complete certain tax documents.
 Some states and counties charge businesses an annual personal property tax that applies to anything that can be removed from the business without damage to it.
-TrackAbout enables GPRS to accurately represent its property in those tax markets at a given point in time.
+TrackAbout equipment maintenance tracking software enables GPRS to accurately represent its property in those tax markets at a given point in time.